 Boy, time flies when you’re having fun.
 Today is the last day of my series about large family homeschool hacks.
 So far this week I’ve shared tips with you about:

 Today I’m going to be sharing with you the benefit of relaxing your homeschool by sticking to the 3 R’s and letting your kids follow their interests to their heart’s content.
+(Click here for my video on this!)
 Continue reading “Large Family Homeschool Hack #4: Combining the 3 R’s with Self-Directed Learning”

 Over the past two weeks, I’ve spent some time sharing how to homeschool preschool and the early years in a relaxed, yet effective manner.
 This laid back approach to learning at home doesn’t stop being beneficial once children begin to achieve more advanced skills.
 The core foundation of simplicity remains the same, although some additional activities will make their way into the routine as your children’s interests grow.
 Continue reading “How to Homeschool Simply (The Middle Years)”